bartek/bartek.github.io/pages/wisdom.md

 ## Learning

+* "If something feels too hard to start, it just means that the first step isn’t small enough." - Ms. Edson via Dr. Becky Kennedy.
+There are as many permutations of this phrase as there are people, but I really enjoyed the way this was framed.
+The points below are not dissimilar to this.
 * If you're watching something at 2x speed, it's not worth watching.
 * Don't try to figure out what your life is about.
 It's too big a question.
 Just figure out what the next three years look like.